 Figure A8/1B

+This figure is only applicable for Level 1B and Level 2

 Flowchart of the CoP test procedure for the Type-1 test

 8.2.4.
 Run-in factors

 8.2.4.1.
 For Level 1A:

 At the request of the manufacturer and with the acceptance of the responsible authority, a run-in test procedure may be carried out on a vehicle of the CoP family to establish derived run-in factors for criteria emissions, CO2 emissions and/or electric energy consumption according to the test procedure in Appendix 3 to this Annex.